 This is our guide to running in Westchester County, a series of communities situated in the Hudson Valley north of New York City.
 The area stretches from Yonkers, just north of the Bronx, to Yorktown, and from the Hudson River east to Long Island Sound.
 The overview map shows the routes organized from south to north.
 The area is well served by train, making for some great destination run opportunities for New Yorkers.
 One unfortunate thing is that the best views of the Hudson River tend to be from the train, which runs right along the water!
+We note that there are several new & improved long-distance multi-use paths that run through Westchester County, part of the 750-mile Empire State Trail.
 Some of the best places to run in Westchester County, organized by theme:

 Long Island Sound: Some nice routes from Pelham Bay to Larchmont.